 Ernesto Ventós (Barcelona, 1945-2020), who lost his hearing at an early age, began to acquire his great knowledge of perfume when he was a boy, first from his father and later in Grasse (France) and Switzerland as an assistant to perfumer Arturo Jordi.
 He then joined the family essence and extract distillation firm, founded by his grandfather in 1916, which subsequently evolved into two companies: Ventós, S.A., which markets raw materials, and LUCTA, S.A., which manufactures fragrances, aromas and additives for animal nutrition, with a major presence on the international market.

-In parallel with his professional career, his participation alongside other perfumers in the exhibition Olfactory Suggestions at the Fundació Joan Miró in Barcelona in 1978 sowed the seed of what was to become the colección olorVISUAL: an art collection in which all of the works are included because of the olfactory memories they evoke for the collector.
+Parallel to his professional career, his participation together with other perfumers in the Olfactory Suggestions exhibition at the Fundació Joan Miró in Barcelona in 1978, sowed the seeds of what would become the olorVISUAL collection: an art collection that includes all the works for the olfactory memories they evoked for the collector.